This Policy was last updated on June 9, 2022.

 We obtain this information from the following sources:

 Directly from you.

 In general, you can visit our Website without providing any information other than the information we collect automatically.
 There are times, however, when we may need information from you.
 You may choose to give us this personal information in a variety of situations.
-For example, if you choose, you may provide your name, email address, postal address, and phone number if you contact us generally or have concerns about one of our products; your email address to receive promotional material; your birthday to receive promotional points and/or timely materials and rewards; your name, email address, postal address, phone number, and credit or debit card information to order product; or your email address and password to create an account for regularly scheduled shipments and/or to participate in our rewards program; and your name, email address, postal address, number of children in your household, relation to child(ren), name of child(ren), and age of child(ren), birth date of child(ren) and/or information about product use and preferences to participate in our consumer tasting panel or promotional campaigns or questionnaires.
+For example, if you choose, you may provide your name, email address, postal address, and phone number if you contact us generally or have concerns about one of our products; your email address to receive promotional material; your birthday to receive promotional points and/or timely materials and rewards; your name, email address, postal address, phone number, and credit or debit card information to order product; or your name, email address and password to create an account for regularly scheduled shipments and/or to participate in our rewards program; and your name, email address, postal address, number of children in your household, relation to child(ren), name of child(ren), and age of child(ren), birth date of child(ren) and/or information about product use and preferences to participate in our consumer tasting panel or promotional campaigns or questionnaires.

 We may also ask for your personal information when you express interest in employment opportunities by submitting an application to us.
 The information we collect, such as your name, contact information, and employment and education history, will be apparent at the time you are submitting your application and we will use the information to evaluate your candidacy for employment.

 We also may ask for your name, email address, postal address, number of children in your household, and age of child(ren) if you choose to participate in a consumer tasting panel or we may ask for your contact information if you visit our site or we meet you at a conference or show.

 Information we collect automatically.